Status of the two-Higgs-doublet model in light of the CDF $m_W$ measurement

-Finally, we present $ |\sba|$ vs $ \tb$ in Fig.~\ref{fig:IS-IX-sba-tb-McH} for type-I (left panel) and type-X (right panel) of the IS.
-The difference between type-I and type-X is considerable.
-In type-I, the deviation from the Higgs alignment limit is sizable.
+Finally, we present $ \tb$ versus $ |\sba|$ in Fig.~\ref{fig:IS-IX-sba-tb-McH} for IS-I (left panel) and IS-X (right panel) for the CDF case.
+The difference between type I and type X is considerable.
+In type I, a sizable deviation from the Higgs alignment limit is feasible.
 The value of $|\sba|$ can be as large as about 0.48.
-In addition, large $\tb$ around 50 is also permitted.
-In type-X, however, both $|\sba|$ and $\tb$ are more severely limited, like $|\sba| \lsim 0.2$ and $\tb \lsim 30$.
-Only a small deviation from the Higgs alignment limit is permitted.
-Moreover, the very large $\tb$ region in this leptophilic model is strongly constrained by the direct searches at the LHC, as in the NS.
+In addition, large $\tb$ around 50 is also permitted, irrespective of $\sba$.
+In type X, $|\sba| \lsim 0.3$: the maximum deviation from the Higgs alignment is smaller than that in type I. In addition, $|\sba|$ and $\tb$ are more strongly correlated: if $|\sba| =0.3$, $\tb$ is almost fixed to be 5.5.